jeetpatil-jp/cybersecurity-learning/01-linux-fundamentals/notes/terminal-basics.md

 - Check the system name using `hostname`.
 - Get system information using `uname -a`.
 - Use Bash wildcards such as `*`, `?` and `[]` to work with multiple filenames.
+- Navigate through the terminal history using arrows or 'ctrl + R'

 These are basic commands, but understanding them properly is important because the Linux terminal will be used much more later when I start learning cybersecurity and ethical hacking.